null

 Cons of Inset Doors

 There are a few downsides to inset doors.
 Since they have to fit precisely inside the cabinet frame, they are harder to make, take longer to complete, and typically cost 15-30% more than the alternatives.
-Many outlets that sell cabinet doors do not sell inset options because they take so much careful customization.
+Many outlets that sell cabinet doors do not sell inset options because they require careful customization.

 Plus, if the doors are thrown out of perfect alignment (something that happens inevitably with regular use), they will begin to show gaps between the doors and frames.